Michael Clayton: Cast

+Production

+Casting

+Denzel Washington was offered the lead role.
+He liked the script, but turned the role down due to concern about Gilroy as a first-time director.
+He later said he regretted the decision.

 Release

 Theatrical

 Principal photography took place from January 30 to April 7, 2006.
 The film premiered on August 31, 2007, at the Venice Film Festival.
 It was shown at the American Films Festival of Deauville on September 2, 2007, and at the Toronto International Film Festival on September 7.
 It opened in the United Kingdom on September 28, and at the Dubai Film Festival in December.
 It opened in limited release in the United States on October 5, 2007, and in wide release in the US on October 12.
 It grossed $10.3 million in the opening week.
 It was rereleased on January 25, 2008.
-It has grossed $49 million in North America and $92.9 million worldwide.
+It grossed $49 million in North America and $92.9 million worldwide.

 Home media

-The film was released on DVD and Blu-ray Disc on February 19, 2008.
-The DVD contains deleted scenes and a commentary by writer/director Tony Gilroy.
-On March 11, 2008, the movie was also released on HD DVD.
+The film was released on DVD and Blu-ray on February 19, 2008, and on HD DVD on March 11, 2008.